-- 1. In the iDRAC web interface, go to Configuration > Storage Configuration > Controller Configuration.
+- In the iDRAC web interface, go to Storage > Overview > Controllers.
 The Controller Configuration page is displayed. - 2.
-From the Controller drop-down menu, select the controller for which you want to clear the foreign configuration.

-(i) NOTE: To clear foreign configuration on BOSS controllers, click "Reset Configuration".

-- 3. Click Clear Configuration. - 4.
-Click Apply

-Based on the selected operation mode, the virtual disks residing on the physical disk is erased.
+From the Controller options, select the controller for which you want to clear the foreign configuration. - i NOTE: To clear foreign configuration on BOSS controllers, click Reset Configuration. - 3.
+Click Clear Configuration. - Click Apply Based on the selected operation mode, the virtual disks residing on the physical disk is erased.